Dunsmore: Scots place name and surname

 Dunsmore is a surname and place name of Scottish origin, predating its first written mention in the Chartulary of the abbey of Lindores in 1198 AD.

 The name Dunmore (Dundemor, Dunsmore) was given to a chapel of Lindores Abbey, at Abdie, at least as early as 1198 AD.

 This location is presently known as Denmuir.

 Dunmuir and Dunmuire also appear in historical records as variants of the name Dundemor, Dunmore or Dunsmore.
 However, according to Alexander Laing, F.S.A.Scot., 19th century Scots historian of Newburgh and environs, the namings Denmuir and Dunmuir are "erroneous".

-According to known historical documentation the surname Dundemor was first used by one Waldino (Waldin, Waldeve) between 1199-1202 in Medieval Scotland.
+According to known historical documentation the surname Dundemor was first used by one Waldino (Waldin, Waldeve) between 1199 and 1202 in medieval Scotland.
 Waldino de Dundemor is documented as witnessing the gift of Naughton to the Priory of St. Andrews.

 Many people were documented as using Dundemor and its variants for their surname.
-Adopting a place name for a surname was a practice first used on Continental Europe.
+Adopting a place name for a surname was a practice first used on continental Europe.
 This practice spread to the UK predominately after 1066 with the Norman Conquest and its Norman-French and Flemish nobility.
 In Scotland surnames taken from lands became more common after the Davidian Revolution.
 For example, there are early uses of the name by John de Dundemor and Henry de Dundemor.

 Prior to Scottish unification of Picts and Gaels, circa 900 AD, it is believed that the inhabitants of Fife spoke a Brythonic Celtic language.
-Therefore, it is reasonable to assume that the origin of the word Dunsmore is Celtic, taken from Dun, meaning hill fort and More from Mori, meaning sea.
+Therefore, it is reasonable to assume that the origin of the word Dunsmore is Celtic, taken from dun, meaning hill fort and More from Mori, meaning sea.

 Variants of the names are often due to the way in which the possessive is spoken in the different languages spoken in Scotland though the centuries: in Gaelic: Dun More or Dun Mor; in French: Dundemore or Dundemor; and in English: Dunsmore or Dunsmor.
 Additionally, the 'u' has sometimes been spoken as 'i' in the process of anglicising the name, yielding Dinsmore.

 Further evidence of the origin of the name is attested to by the remains of a Fife hill fort, Dunmore, at position 56° 10' 15.65" N, 3° 20' 12.14" W which overlooks the Firth of Forth.

 The history of the Dun[s]more family was described in Lindores Abbey and its burgh of Newburgh: their history and annuals (1876) by Alexander Laing.
 Quoting from pages 433–435: